webprogramming260/startup-example/README.md

 ## WebSocket deliverable

-For this deliverable I properly styled the following:
+For this deliverable I enabled realtime reporting of votes from other users.

 - **Backend listens for WebSocket connection** - done!
 - **Frontend makes WebSocket connection** - done!